la2050/challenge/_2020/connect/literatea-aka-join-our-story.md

   subscribers subsidize the program for people with limited mobility or resources.
 project_description: >-
-  To realize our mission of enriching the lives of underserved Angelenos', especially seniors, recent immigrants and the homebound, we need to directly reach and receive the endorsement of decision makers at relevant organizations.
+  To realize our mission of enriching the lives of underserved Angelenos, especially seniors, recent immigrants and the homebound, we need to directly reach and receive the endorsement of decision makers at relevant organizations.
 Financial support will also help fund tailored programs for